MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-automatic-upgrade-announced.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn about how the classic Teams will be automatically upgraded to new Teams as the default version in your environment.
+description: Learn about how the classic Teams will be automatically upgraded to new Teams after March 31, 2024.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: high